gradle/gradle/design-docs/continuous-delivery-for-c-plus-plus.md

 ### Open issues

 - Need to handle `#import` with Visual C++, which may reference a `.tld` file.
+- Should not parse headers that we deem to be unchanging: 'system' libraries, unchanging repository libraries, etc.

 ## Story: Modify command line arguments for binary tool prior to execution